 How Do Money Managers Get Paid?

 Money managers typically charge a management fee equal to a percentage of a client’s portfolio each year.
-On average, advisors charge 1.17% of clients’ assets under management.
-That means an advisor would charge $1,170 each year to manage a portfolio worth $100,000.
+On average, advisors charge between 1% and 2% of clients’ assets under management.
+But there are a lot of variables to consider.

 A manager’s fees may be assessed quarterly, which could mean the amount you pay at the end of the year may be a bit more or less than if you were to pay annually.